Certora/Examples/CVLByExample/Reentrancy/README.md

   - CVL rules to detect reentrancy bugs.

 ## Contracts
-The `VulnerableBank.sol`, `VulnerableBankEthernaut.sol`, `VulnerableBankBadFix.sol` include reentrancy vulnerabilities.
+The contracts `VulnerableBank.sol`, `VulnerableBankEthernaut.sol`, `VulnerableBankPartialFix.sol` include reentrancy vulnerabilities.

 In the first contract `VulnerableBank.sol` a  malicious user can reenter the contract in both `withdraw` and `withdrawAll` using the external callbacks in the functions.
 As the `userBalances` data structure is updated only after calling the callback, a malicious user can drain all the bank's funds using this reentrancy vulnerability.